 The king then asked, “Where is your master’s grandson?”
 Ziba said to him, “He is staying in Jerusalem, because he thinks, ‘Today the house of Israel will give me back my grandfather’s kingdom.’
 Then the king said to Ziba, “All that belonged to Mephibosheth is now yours.”
 “I humbly bow,” Ziba said.
 “May I find favor in your eyes, my lord the king.”

 Amazingly Ziba is the grandson of Saul, or the son of David’s friend Jonathan, who was King Saul’s eldest son.
 It is the grandson of David’s old enemy who comes to his rescue from the clutches of his Son Absalom.

-So David shows us how, by faith we should deal with stress in our lives we will look further at this in our New Testament application of this Psalm.
+So, David shows us how, by faith we should deal with stress in our lives which we will look further at this in our New Testament application of this Psalm.

 - JESUS IS ALWAYS WITH US

 If Jesus is with us then who can possibly defeat us as we will see in Paul’s in point three of my New Testament applications of this Psalm.

-Not only does Jesus promise to be with us always but also he promises that he will help us, no matter we face in life.
+Not only does Jesus promise to be with us always but he also promises that he will help us, no matter what we face in life.
 We see this great promise in Matthew 11: 28 – 30,

 At the end of the famous and remarkable Romans chapter 8 Paul gives a fantastic word of encouragement and hope.
 Let me read it to you, Romans 8: 28 – 39,